kienps308/Background-Remover-Website-with-Google-Cloud-Platform/README.md

 <b>Step 10 — Run the application </b>
 <br />
-Ensure that you are in the flask_cloud_app directory and then run the project:
+Ensure that you are in the ECS781P-Group7 directory and then run the project:
 <br />
 (*Optional*: to activate the debugger for displaying application errors in the browser, set the FLASK_DEBUG environment variable to 1)